 Any Time, Anywhere

 An app shouldn’t be thought of as just fulfilling needs away from the stadium.
-Swansea City’s fans were the first football fans in the UK to access match tickets on their phones, through the club’s official Swans app, last year and now can access season tickets too.
+Swansea City’s fans were the first football fans in the UK to access match tickets on their phones, through the club’s official Swans app, in 2018 and now can access season tickets too.
 This not only saves on printing but also reduces booking fees and is a more convenient solution for fans who already have their phone in their pocket.